micronutrientsupport/IntraHHmaths/README.md

 equal 'sex', 'age in years' (age_y) and 'age in months' (age_m).
 5. IHS5_AME_FACTORS_vMAPS.csv (no need to modify)
 6. IHS5_AME_SPEC_vMAPS.csv (no need to modify)

 ## 3. Running the script in R/R Studio:

-#### 3.1.
-Set the working directory to the R script location ("R/IntraHHMaths.R")
-#### 3.2.
-Run the R script ("R/IntraHHMaths.R")

-You should be able to run the beginnings of the model!

-## Using the package

-This project provides functions for the analysis of gender related differences in intra-household food distribution in a Household Consumption Expenditure Survey (HCES).

-## 1. Installation

-### Download the Github repository here at: https://github.com/micronutrientsupport/IntraHHmaths

-#### 1.1.
-Click 'Code' (Green button)
-#### 1.2.
-Click 'Download ZIP'
-#### 1.3.
-Extract the zip file

-## 2. Configuration

-#### 2.1.
-Create a data directory under IntraHH-maths
-Now you should have two folders under the top level 'Intra-HH maths' directory:
-- R
-- data

-#### 2.2.
-Place your HCES and FCT data in your data directory ("IntraHH-maths/data")

-## 3. Running the script in R/R Studio: